mendrugory/blog/content/cv.md

 </br>

+### Freelance

+_SW Development and DevOps Consultant_ Jan, 2018 - May, 2020

+I was working as freelance helping companies to achieve their goals.

+**Projects**:

+* Real Time Sport Trading system
+* Development of a testing environment for a blockchain platform
+* Design of a crypto trading platform
+* Control system of video cameras and weather switchboards
+* Surveillance System Android App

+**Training**: (Every training has been delivered several times to different companies)

+* Docker
+* Kubernetes
+* CI/CD Pipelines

+**Technologies**:

+_Linux, Kubernetes, Docker, Cloud(AWS, Azure, GCP, OpenStack), Python, Go, Elixir, Erlang/OTP, Java, Bash, Terraform, Ansible, CI/CD(Jenkins, Gitlab, GitHub Actions), Nginx, HA-Proxy, DC/OS, Mesos, Marathon, Zookeeper, MongoDB, Couchbase, PostgreSQL, MySQL, RabbitMQ, 0MQ, Kafka_.

 ### Palmtree Statistics

 _Chief SW Architect_ • Oct, 2016 — Dec, 2017

-I continued with my tasks as SW Engineer but I was more focus on helping other colleagues, improve the architecture to include new use cases, increase the reliability of all the applications and automate processes.
+I continued with my tasks as SW Engineer but I was more focus on helping and guiding other colleagues, improve the architecture to include new use cases, increase the reliability of all the applications and automate processes.
 I also helped in other business related tasks.

+**Main project**:

+_Pelota_ was a Football trading system which helped traders to take decisions more accurate and faster than their competitors.

+**Technologies**:

-Technologies: _Linux, Elixir, Erlang/OTP, Python, Bash, Nginx, AngularJS, Javascript, Docker, Mesos, Marathon, Zookeeper, MongoDB, PostgreSQL, MySQL, RabbitMQ, 0MQ, Jenkins_.
+_Linux, Elixir, Erlang/OTP, Python, Bash, Nginx, AngularJS, Javascript, Docker, Mesos, Marathon, Zookeeper, MongoDB, PostgreSQL, MySQL, RabbitMQ, 0MQ, Jenkins_.

 </br>